Is Vietnamese Difficult to Learn?

 Vietnamese is the sole national and official language in Vietnam.
 It is the language spoken by the Vietnamese majority group and the ethnic minority population.

-The Gin (formerly residents of three islands but now on the mainland in the Southern Guangxi) people also speak the language.
+The Gin (formerly residents of three islands but now on the mainland in Southern Guangxi) people also speak the language.

 In Laos and Cambodia, both of Vietnam's neighboring countries, there are also many speakers of Vietnamese.
 Hence, taking Vietnamese lessons is a good idea.